-Knowledge sharing We offer opportunities for donors, community members, and nonprofits to share knowledge and expertise that strengthens the nonprofit sector, as well as the public and private sector.
+Knowledge Sharing nonprofits to share knowledge and expertise that strengthens the nonprofit sector, as well as the public and private sector.

-Disaster recovery Whether during a historic flood or a global pandemic, our team participates in response and recovery efforts, from activating the Quad Cities Disaster Recovery Fund to guiding long-term recovery plans in coordination with Disaster Ready Quad Cities.
+Disaster Recovery Whether a historic flood or a global pandemic, our team participates in response and recovery efforts, from activating the Quad Cities Disaster Recovery Fund to guiding long-term recovery plans in coordination with Disaster Ready Quad Cities.

-Regional vision We believe a cool, creative, connected, and prosperous Quad Cities can transform our bistate region.
-Our team is proud to lead initiatives within the Q2030 Regional Vision that move our community forward.
+Regional Vision We believe a cool, creative, connected, and prosperous Quad Cities can transform our bi-state region.
+Our team is proud to lead initiatives within the regional vision that move this community's vision forward.

-Youth philanthropy We know that anyone can be a philanthropist.
-We proudly partner with area teenagers to inspire generosity, develop a grant program, and learn about community issues through our Teens for Tomorrow program.
+Youth Philanthropy We know that anyone can be a philanthropist.
+We proudly partner with area teenagers to inspire generosity, develop a grant program, and learn about community issues through our Teens for Tomorrow Program.

-The Quad Cities Community Foundation is here because generous community members stepped up to give of themselves, and their treasure, in 1964.
+The Quad Cities Community Foundation is here because generous community members stepped up to give of themselves, and their treasure, in the early 1960s.
+And we commit to always be here because of people like you who have followed in their footsteps-people who have a heart and desire to strengthen the Quad Cities region, and who act on that desire with generosity.

-We commit to always be here because of the people who have followed in their footsteps-people like you who have the heart to strengthen the Quad Cities region and who act on that desire with generosity.
-No matter who you are, where you're from, or what you have to give, you are welcome here.
+No matter who you are or what you have to give, you are welcome here.